curl/everything-curl/cmdline/exitcode.md

  38. LDAP cannot bind.
 LDAP "bind" operation failed, which is a necessary step in the LDAP operation and thus this means the LDAP query could not be performed.
-This might happen because of wrong username or password, or for other reasons.
+This might happen because of a wrong username or password, or for other reasons.

  39. LDAP search failed.
 The given search terms caused the LDAP search to